rafaelgou/the-phpjs-local-docs-collection/composer/articles/scripts.md

   during `install`/`update`, or via the `dump-autoload` command.
 - **post-autoload-dump**: occurs after the autoloader is dumped, either during `install`/`update`, or via the `dump-autoload` command.
+- **post-root-package-install**: occurs after the root package has been installed, during the `create-project` command.
+- **post-create-project-cmd**: occurs after the `create-project` command is executed.

+**NOTE: Composer makes no assumptions about the state of your dependencies prior to `install` or `update`.
+Therefore, you should not specify scripts that require Composer-managed dependencies in the `pre-update-cmd` or `pre-install-cmd` event hooks.
+If you need to execute scripts prior to `install` or `update` please make sure they are self-contained within your root package.**

 ## Defining scripts